 Since July 2013, LSCM has been identifying and acquiring eBooks for inclusion in the Federal Depository Library Program (FDLP).
 Local GPO policy does not consider a PDF to be an eBook, so the term “eBook” in this chapter refers to EPUB and MOBI versions. eBooks may be available in other versions; please contact your supervisor if you have unusual versions to catalog.

-eBook acquisition decisions will be based on the acquisition guidelines found in LSCM G 2-2020, Guidelines for Acquiring Information Dissemination Products for the FDLP and Cataloging and Indexing Programs; a summary is provided below, but please also review that document.
+eBook acquisition decisions will be based on GPO acquisition guidelines.
+GPO staff should review the detailed guidance in the internal documentation, LSCM G 2-2021, Guidelines for Acquiring Information Dissemination Products for the FDLP and Cataloging and Indexing Programs; a summary is provided below.

 - If a federal government eBook is available at no cost, acquire it for the FDLP; in addition to that, another free online version (such as PDF or HTML) must also be acquired, if available.

 - Some eBooks will be provided to LSCM as CD-ROMs through GPO Procurement orders; before cataloging the eBook files from the CD-ROM, check to see if there is a freely available eBook version online.